 In both the Old and New Testaments, God rarely commands couples to avoid sexual relations.
-It is amazing that God has warned us to not do many things, but He rarely warns nor commands married couples to stop having sex.
-One of the few occasions in which God commanded that men abstain from sexual relations is found in Exodus 19:15.
+It is amazing that God has warned us to not do many things, but He rarely warns or commands married couples to stop having sex.
+One of the few occasions in which God commanded men to abstain from sexual relations is found in Exodus 19:15.
 It was for the purpose of worshiping God.
-In 1 Corinthians 7:5 couples were to abstain for the purpose of prayer, but only if both agree!
-In Leviticus 15:19; 18:19, 24; 20:18 and Ezekiel 22:10 husbands were warned to not have sexual relations with their wives when they are in their menstrual period.
-These are a few rare occasions when God prohibits sexual intercourse or states that it is okay for couples to not have sex.
+In 1 Corinthians 7:5 couples could abstain for the purpose of prayer, but only if both agree!
+In Leviticus 15:19; 18:19, 24; 20:18 and Ezekiel 22:10 husbands were told to not have sexual relations with their wives when their wives are in their menstrual period.
+These are the times when God prohibits sexual intercourse or states that it is okay for couples to not have sex.
 God never commands a couple to not make love when fasting.

 Otherwise, the apostle Paul warns couples to do just the opposite.
 God wants married couples to have sex.
-A great example of this truth is found in the book of the Song of Solomon which describes courtship, marriage, the wedding night and marriage between a man and a woman.
-In chapter 4, which is the wedding night, the entire chapter is devoted to a graphic, yet symbolic description of sexual intercourse.
+A great example of this truth is found in the book the Song of Solomon which describes courtship, marriage, the wedding night and marriage between a man and a woman.
+In chapter 4, which is the wedding night, the entire chapter is devoted to a graphic, yet figurative description of sexual intercourse.
 God wants couples to have sexual relations.